The best metal detectors for gold at any budget

 Q: How much does a metal detector for gold cost?

 A metal detector for gold can cost anywhere from around $300 to well over multiple thousands of dollars.
-For a mid-tier, consumer-grade metal detector that you can enjoy personally and get plenty of enjoyment and success out of on an individual level, consider paying over $500.
-Ultimately, the amount a metal detector for gold will cost depends on the size of the gold pieces you’re looking for (the smaller, the more expensive) and what kind of terrain you want to search for the gold in.
+A mid-tier, consumer-grade metal detector that you can enjoy personally and get plenty of enjoyment and success out of on an individual level costs $500.
+Ultimately, the price you’ll pay for a metal detector for gold depends on the size of the gold pieces you’re looking for (the smaller, the more expensive) and what kind of terrain you want to search for the gold in.

 Q: How deep do metal detectors go?